puppetlabs/puppet-specifications/language/expressions.md

     "I keep \t of things around here"
     "I can not drink more than $max_beers beers"

+    # Heredoc
+    @(END)
+    Text until the given end marker
+    is in the resulting string.
+    END

 A single quoted string is a single token produced by the Lexing of the source text [Strings] in [Lexical Structure].
+Lexical processing also produces [Heredoc][lexical-heredoc] is also the result of lexical processing

 [Strings]: ./lexical_structure.md#strings
+[lexical-heredoc]: lexical_structure.md#Heredoc

 A Single Quoted string evaluates to a runtime String type.